A register may refer to any of the following:

-2. Register is also a term that describes the process of sending information to a company about yourself or product you have purchased.
-Registering in many cases allows you access to technical support by that company or receive a free product or service.
+2. Register describes sending information to a company about yourself or the product you have purchased.
+In many cases, registering allows you access to technical support from a company or receive a free product or service.

-Tip: Almost every company does NOT require registration or online registration, but activation is always required.
+Most companies do not require online registration, but product activation for operating systems is always required.